The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Measurement of cluster candidate counterparts in the optical and near-infrared

 In the last case, the remaining objects are called spectroscopic members.
 Even when the iterative procedure converges, it is essential to check the final clipping velocity.
-If it is larger than the initial $5,000$\,km\,s$^{-1}$, there is likely a substructure that biases the spectroscopic cluster redshift.
-A flag is assigned in this case.
-The spectroscopic cluster redshift $z_{\rm spec}$ is calculated by taking the mean of all $z_{\rm bwt}$ values, calculated after bootstrapping the clipped spectroscopic member redshifts 64 times.
-The standard deviation of these $z_{\rm bwt}$ values is adopted as the spectroscopic cluster redshift uncertainty $\delta z_{\rm spec}$.
+If it is larger than the initial $5000$\,km\,s$^{-1}$, there is likely a substructure that biases the spectroscopic cluster redshift.
+A flag was assigned in this case.
+The spectroscopic cluster redshift $z_{\rm spec}$ was calculated by taking the mean of all $z_{\rm bwt}$ values, calculated after bootstrapping the clipped spectroscopic member redshifts 64 times.
+The standard deviation of these $z_{\rm bwt}$ values was adopted as the spectroscopic cluster redshift uncertainty $\delta z_{\rm spec}$.

 In cases 1) and 2), it can still be possible to assign a spectroscopic redshift to a cluster.
-If there is a spectroscopic redshift available for the identified central galaxy (CG), it is taken as the cluster redshift $z_{\rm spec,cg}$.
-The uncertainty of the CG redshift is used as the cluster redshift uncertainty.
+If there was a spectroscopic redshift available for the identified central galaxy (CG), it was taken as the cluster redshift $z_{\rm spec,cg}$.
+The uncertainty of the CG redshift was used as the cluster redshift uncertainty.
 This underestimates the cluster redshift uncertainty because the central galaxy can have a non-negligible line-of-sight velocity with respect to the cluster as a whole \citep{Lauer2014}.
 We quantify this effect for the \erass clusters in Section \ref{sec:bestz}.
 For an example cluster in Figure \ref{fig:zspec_example}, we mark $z_{\rm spec,cg}$ by the green line.
 The darker blue line shows the confidence interval $\delta z_{\rm spec}$ of the more robust $z_{\rm spec}$.

-\subsection{Literature Cluster Redshifts}
+\subsection{Literature cluster redshifts}

-We match all X-ray cluster candidates (including those outside of the LS footprint) with the public catalogs listed in Table \ref{tab:litz_match_clusters}.
-The matching radius is 2\arcmin and if multiple matches are found, we select the cluster nearest to the X-ray centroid.
-This enables us to assign redshifts to \erass clusters that are not found by \eromapper or even choose the literature redshift $z_{\rm lit}$ as our best redshift $z_{\rm best}$ if an incorrect optical counterpart was selected (see Section \ref{sec:bestz}).
+We matched all X-ray cluster candidates (including those outside the LS footprint) with the public catalogs listed in Table \ref{tab:litz_match_clusters}.
+The matching radius was 2\arcmin and if multiple matches were found, we selected the cluster nearest to the X-ray centroid.
+This enabled us to assign redshifts to \erass clusters that were not found by \eromapper or even choose the literature redshift $z_{\rm lit}$ as our best redshift $z_{\rm best}$ if an incorrect optical counterpart was selected (see Section \ref{sec:bestz}).
 The literature redshift can either be photometric or spectroscopic.
-We do not distinguish these two cases.
+We did not distinguish these two cases.

-\subsection{Assigning the Best Redshift Type}
+\subsection{Assigning the best redshift type}